vlad17/vlad17.github.io/README.md

 ## Other site TODOs:

+* copyright
+* privacy link
+* email form + about page with requests
+* finish TODOs in ligra
 * Test for open but unreachable links
 * robots.txt
-* copyright
-* privacy link
 * Add Apache licenses to all personal code, tags, project script
 * Work info
 * Edu info